YasmineBB/cycle-changes-tracker/README.md

 I wanted to make sure the user always has a choice in how to proceed at each stage so once they have registered, and logged in, they are still given the option to log out if they wish.

+To access features such as View Your Symptoms, I recommend registering.
+However the following details can be entered to log in to test!

+- Username - user
+- Password - 123

 #### Login

 Upon selecting to log in, the user is prompted to log in with the details entered when they registered.